doug-skinner/doug-skinner.github.io/pages/quotes.md

 > Go grant me the serenity to accept the things I cannot change,
 > Courage to change the things I can,
 > and wisdoms to know the difference.

+## Richard Feynman

+> I learned very early on the difference between knowing the name of something and knowing something.

 ## Simon Armitage